JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 Note: Choosing different values of the `forcing_length` allows us to vary the speed of the parameter ramping, while its shape remains the same, and it only gets stretched or squeezed.
 Note: If `p(t)` within the `RateConfig` is a monotonic function, the `forcing_scale` will give the total amplitude of the parameter ramping.
 For non-monotonic `p(t)`, the `forcing_scale` will only linearly scale the amplitude of the parameter ramping, but does not equal the total amplitude.

-Now, we can compute trajectories of this new system `RateSys.system` in the familiar way:
+Now, we can compute trajectories of this new system `RateSys.system` and of the previous autonomous system `auto_sys` in the familiar way:
 ```@example RateSystem
 T = forcing_length + 40.0;                      # length of the trajectory that we want to compute
 auto_traj = trajectory(auto_sys, T, x0);